dudash/istio-managed-openshift-demo/README.md

 ## What is this all about?
 Want to try out OpenShift Service Mesh?
 Don't want the hassle of installing Kubernetes and all the platform layers that sit on top of it?
-This repo might be interesting for you then...
+Then this repo might be interesting for you...

 OpenShift can be run as a managed service in your favorite public cloud.
 I put together this demo repo to showcase how to do that.
 I also wrote a little demo app to showcase some of the platform capabilities that OpenShift brings above and beyond Kubernetes.
 Service mesh, GitOps, aggregated logging (with Vector and Loki), Prometheus metrics, continuous code builds, automated containerization...